emmanuelframos-zz/udacity-nanodegree-tournament-results/README.md

 - [Install](https://www.jetbrains.com/pycharm) PyCharm Community IDE for Python
 - [Install](https://www.postgresql.org/download) PostgreSQL Database Server with pgAdmin Client

-## Running the application
+## Running the Tests
 - Open pgAdmin and create the database, for example: **TOURNAMENT**
-- In pgAdmin query tool, run the SQL commands found in **tournament.sql** file
+- Select the database and open query tool, run the SQL commands found in **tournament.sql** file
 - Edit the **database.properties** file with you database configurations, such as: username, password and more
 - Open PyCharm IDE and open a project in application root folder
 - Open **tournament_test.py** file, click with right button in file content and select: "Run Unittests for test..."